 - No 2: It works from anywhere.
 All of our BEMO staff work remotely and they are constantly on the move.
 Teams with Business Voice makes it easy for external callers to reach us, no matter where we are.

 - No 3: Its modern auto-attendant answers inbound calls and easily routes them to the right queues.
 Dial by name or by extension is also offered.
 To dial by name you can just say the name of the person or group you want to reach or use your keypad to spell out their name.
 You can also set parameters to route calls by time zone, language, or availability.

 - No 4: It's easy to roll out everything is in one place in the Teams Admin Center.

-- No 5: It is designed with security and privacy in mind just like any other Microsoft services.
-You can rest assured that privacy and security is Microsoft's top-priority.
+- No 5: It is designed with security and privacy in mind just like any other Microsoft service.
+You can rest assured that privacy and security is Microsoft's top priority.
 Your service is hosted in your country and your calls and voicemails will not be routed onto third-party servers (located only God knows where!)